-  The electronics industry uses a broad range of highly sophisticated specialty chemicals in many processing steps in the manufacture of electronic components and products, in silicon wafers and integrated circuits (IC), for packaging and printed circuit boards (PCBs), in the manufacture of compound semiconductors and optoelectronics, and in the production of flat panel display products.
-This report covers the major specialty chemicals consumed in the production of integrated circuits or silicon chips including silicon wafers, atmospheric and specialty gases, photoresists, ancillary chemicals, wet processing chemicals, CMP slurries, thin film metals, and new chemicals and materials such as copper plating chemicals and precursor materials for low-k and high-k dielectrics.
+The electronics industry uses a broad range of highly sophisticated specialty chemicals in many processing steps in the manufacture of electronic components and products, in silicon wafers and integrated circuits, for packaging and printed circuit boards (PCBs), in the manufacture of compound semiconductors and optoelectronics, and in the production of flat panel display products.
+This report covers the major specialty chemicals consumed in the production of integrated circuits or silicon chips including silicon wafers, atmospheric and specialty gases, photoresists, ancillary chemicals, wet-processing chemicals, CMP slurries, thin film metals, copper plating chemicals, and new chemicals and precursor materials for low-k and high-k dielectrics.

-The following pie chart shows world consumption of electronic chemicals by type:
+The following pie chart shows estimated world consumption of IC process chemicals in 2014:

-Growth in the consumption of IC process chemicals is driven by increases in installed fab capacity—which has more than doubled over the past ten years, with the bulk of the new capacity at the 45–180 nm nodes—and processed silicon wafer surface area, as well as by more expensive chemicals consumed by the new technology nodes.
-Increased technology efficiency provided by the semiconductor equipment industry is leading to lower material usage per silicon wafer surface area, while at the same time well-proven and mature product lines from photoresists, wet process chemicals, atmospheric gases, CMP slurries and sputtering targets experience severe price pressures.
+Growth in the consumption of IC process chemicals is driven by increases in installed fab capacity and processed silicon wafer surface area, as well as by more expensive chemicals consumed by the new technology.
+Increased technology efficiency provided by the semiconductor equipment industry is leading to lower material usage per silicon wafer surface area, while at the same time well-proven and mature product lines from photoresists, wet-processing chemicals, atmospheric gases, CMP slurries and sputtering targets experience severe price pressures.

 In 1998, about three-quarters of the world market for electronic chemicals was concentrated in the United States, Western Europe and Japan.
-This dominance rapidly eroded as the other nations of Asia emerged as producing regions over the past ten years, claiming a share of about 47% of the world consumption of IC process chemicals in 2010.
-This trend was fueled by the growing global consumer electronics market, the growing consumer electronics production industry in Asia, and a strategy change of U.S., European and Japanese integrated device manufacturers, who turned to asset-light or fabless strategies and outsourced production to foundries in Taiwan, the Republic of Korea, China or Singapore.
-The largest IC process chemical consuming region is Japan, accounting for about 25% of the total, followed by the Republic of Korea (18%), the United States (16%), Taiwan (16%), Europe (12%), Other Asia (7%) and China (6%).
+This dominance rapidly eroded as the other nations of Asia emerged as producing regions, claiming a share of about 59% of the world consumption of IC process chemicals in 2013.
+This trend was fueled by the growing global consumer electronics market, the growing consumer electronics production industry in Asia and a strategy change of U.S., European and Japanese integrated device manufacturers, who turned to asset-light or fabless strategies and outsourced production to foundries in Taiwan, the Republic of Korea, China or Singapore.

 +1 877 658-6355